Lord-KA/gHashSet/README.md

 # Testing
 ## Accuracy testing
 Limited GoogleTest framework is used to crosscheck `gHashSet` with `std::map` by filling it up with random keys and values, ejecting some of it and then refilling with new random keys.
 Github Actions runners with different compilation flags.
+Overall gHashSet test coverage is 90% linewise.
 ## Benchmark
 Benchmark consists of loading HashSet with values from War And Peace novel, and 10000 searches of random keys, most of which are unsuccessful and create heavier load on `gHashSet_find`.
 Each key is searched 10000 times, so key fillup time is insignificant.